Vladislavlhp7/gradient_based_optimisation/report/report.md

 in terms of model performance, where the latter leads to significantly fewer parameter updates (i.e., improved parallelism and shorter training times).

-Throughout our experiments we will fix the initial and the final learning rates to $\eta_{0} = 0.1$ and $\eta_{N} = 0.001$ respectively, and we will vary the number of batches per epoch $m$ from 1 to 10 to 100.
+Nevertheless, throughout our experiments we will fix the initial and the final learning rates to $\eta_{0} = 0.1$ and $\eta_{N} = 0.001$ respectively, and we will vary the number of batches per epoch $m$ from 1 to 10, and to 100.
 We argue that it is reasonable to use a more aggressive learning rate at the beginning of the training process to explore the parameter space, and then slowly calibrate it so as not to overshoot the optimal solution which was the case for SGD in Section \ref{sec:config-experiments}.

 The results shown in Table \ref{tab:sgd_decay} indicate that:

 1. the decay technique improves the final average loss and test accuracy for $m=10$ because of the aggressive initial learning rate and the batch averaging effect;
-2. this method also suffers from the shortcomings of SGD from Section \ref{sec:config-experiments} when $m=1$ (i.e., on-line learning).
-    We believe this is once again caused by the erratic high-variance gradient updates.
+2. however, it also suffers from the SGD's shortcomings from Section \ref{sec:config-experiments} when $m=1$ (i.e., on-line learning), which we believe is once again caused by the erratic high-variance gradient updates.

 \begin{table}[ht]
     \centering